RyanHutchinson/libft/README.md

 ## Disclaimer:

-The functions I've altered have been altered by changing my code partly.
-This libft won't be changed regularly as this is only for my github.
-I have another private repo in which I will add my new functions through the year.
+This libft won't be changed regularly and is mainly for displaying my experience through the course.

 ## Don't be a GitHub hero!

-Come and talk to me before using my code.
-Some of the functions have been altered from the one I pushed.
-Before you use it and mess up, come talk to me.
-I can explain to you what is does and how to do it yourself.
+If you are a new _WeThinkCoder please do not copy and paste this work but feel free to use this as reference... be smart and not lazy!
-You won't learn anything by just taking code.
+You won't learn anything by copy-pasting code.
 Thanks!